-The need for Vehicle Modifications will be identified through the NJ Comprehensive Assessment Tool (NJ CAT) and the person centered planning process documented in the Person Centered Planning Tool (PCPT).
+The need for a Vehicle Modification will be identified through the NJ Comprehensive Assessment Tool (NJ CAT) and the person centered planning process documented in the Person Centered Planning Tool (PCPT).
 In addition, the following steps must be completed in order to access Vehicle Modifications:

-- The Support Coordinator will assist the individual in identifying a business that offers this service and gather an estimate and supporting documentation - The Support Coordinator will upload the "Vehicle Modification Request" form, estimate/bid, and any supporting documents to iRecord and notify the Division at

-DDD.ServiceApprovalHelpdesk@dhs.state.nj.us for review.
-All estimates/bids must include the following:
+- The Support Coordinator will assist the individual in identifying a business that offers this service and gather an estimate and supporting documentation; - The Support Coordinator will complete and submit the "Vehicle Modifications Request" form as well as upload the estimate/bid and any supporting documents to iRecord and notify the Division at DDD.ServiceApprovalHelpdesk@dhs.nj.gov for review.
+All estimates/bids must include the following: - The requested item needed, including name, model number, and any other identifying specifications (all measurements must be taken by a professional to ensure the specifications are correct); - o Unit cost and quantity, if applicable, and total quoted price; - o Clear itemization of cost of material, labor, and shipping/freight if applicable; - o Name and address of vendor on company letterhead; - Vendor's Federal ID number;

-- The requested item needed, including name, model number, and any other identifying specifications (all measurements must be taken by a professional to ensure the specifications are correct) - o Unit cost and quantity, if applicable, and total quoted price - Clear itemization of cost of material, labor, and shipping/freight if applicable - o Name and address of vendor on company letterhead - o Vendor's Federal ID number - o Vendor representative's name, phone number, and email address - The Division will review the estimate/bid and supporting documentation and provide a determination regarding the requested Vehicle Modifications - Upon Division approval, the Support Coordinator will add needed Vehicle Modifications and follow the ISP approval process - The Vehicle Modifications provider will render services as prior authorized by the approved ISP and claim through the FI
+- o Vendor representative's name, phone number, and email address. - The Division will review the estimate/bid and supporting documentation and provide a determination regarding the requested Vehicle Modifications; - Upon Division approval, the Support Coordinator will add needed Vehicle Modifications and follow the ISP approval process; - The Vehicle Modifications provider will render services as prior authorized by the approved ISP and claim through the FI.